The right resources can make all the difference

-When you have the right information and resources, divorce can be much easier.
-Throughout the years, we have compiled contacts, apps, websites, books, and other resources to assist clients with every aspect of their divorce.
-Our SDFMC mediators are dedicated to helping each client complete their mediation as stress-free as possible.
-If you need further assistance, contact your mediator directly.
+When you have the proper information and resources, divorce and parenting can be much easier.
+Throughout the years, we have compiled books, apps, websites, contacts, and other resources to assist you with every aspect of your divorce.
+If you need further assistance, contact us directly.

 Divorce Books for Non-Parents

-Getting Past Your Breakup- A fantastic positive spin on leaving relationships and how to empower yourself through that loss.
+Getting Past Your Breakup - A positive spin on leaving relationships and how to empower yourself through that loss.

-The Optimist’s Guide to Divorce- A wonderful take on a generally dismal and depressing topic, the author does a fantastic job and showing exactly how to get through a divorce and remain optimistic and peaceful.
+The Optimist’s Guide to Divorce - A wonderful take on a generally dismal and depressing topic, the author does a great job at showing exactly how to get through a divorce and remain optimistic and calm.

 Resources for Co-parents

-Child-Centered Divorce: A support network for parents – Helpful resources on divorce and co-parenting, parenting children of divorce, and dating as a divorced parent including a book on how to tell the kids about divorce.
+A support network for parents with helpful resources on divorce and co-parenting, parenting children of divorce, and dating as a divorced parent, including a book on how to tell the kids about divorce.

-SPLIT: A Film for Kids of Divorce (and their Parents) -SPLIT is a deeply personal film that explores the effects of divorce on children.
-The film features twelve children aged 6-12, who explore the often frightening and always life altering separation of their parents.
+SPLIT is a deeply personal film that explores the effects of divorce on children.
+The film features twelve children aged 6–12, who explore the often frightening and life-altering separations of their parents.

 Divorce Books for Co-parents: